🏒 Industry Playbooks

 Business Metrics

-• Conversion rate: Exam to purchase
+• Conversion rate: Visit to purchase

 • Average ticket: Lens upgrades, multiple pairs